Kelsey Mitchell (cyclist)

-Kelsey Marie Mitchell (born 26 November 1993) is a Canadian professional track cyclist, most proficient in the sprint event.
-Notable as a relative latecomer to the sport after commencing training at age 23, Mitchell is the 2020 Olympic champion, 2021 World bronze medallist, and 2019 Pan American Games champion in the individual sprint, as well as a five-time Pan American Track Cycling Championships gold medalist.
+Kelsey Marie Mitchell (born November 26, 1993) is a Canadian professional track cyclist, most proficient in the sprint event.
+Notable as a relative latecomer to the sport after commencing training at age 23, Mitchell is the 2020 Olympic champion, 2021 World bronze medallist, and 2019 Pan American Games champion in the individual sprint, as well as a five-time Pan American Track Cycling Championships gold medallist.

 Career

 Early career

-Mitchell played several different sports in her early life, including gymnastics, ringette, and basketball.
+Mitchell played several different sports in her early life, including gymnastics, ringette, soccer, and basketball.
 She later characterized herself as "never technically strong in any of the sports but I had the athleticism."
 She attended both the Northern Alberta Institute of Technology and University of Alberta in Edmonton, and played varsity soccer while there.
 Upon her graduation in 2017 at age 23, Mitchell felt that "a lot of people when they finish decide to move on in their life and be done with sports.
 I did not have that feeling at all.
-I knew it wasn’t the end for me."
+I knew it wasn't the end for me."
 She participated in RBC Training Ground, an athlete funding and talent identification program, which steered her into track cycling.
 At the time, she did not own a bicycle.
 Despite having only commenced training the previous December, she won the women's sprint title at the 2018 Canadian championships.